 2009 - A facade view by Ken McIntyre

 2009 - A signage detail.
-Thanks to Ken McIntyre for his photo.
+Thanks to Ken McIntyre for sharing this photo.

 c.2012 - A view north.
 Thanks to Elizabeth Uyeda for the photo, one appearing with her article about Chinatown on Los Angeles Revisited.
 The building occupying most of the image dates from 1890.